-

 US 301 from 25th Court East to 13th Avenue East: Construction project: Crews have begun a 7.6-mile improvement project consisting of milling and resurfacing the roadway, widening in areas, base work, curb and gutter, sidewalk, guardrail, drainage improvements, bridge expansion joints, signalization, signing, and pavement marking.

-- Motorists can expect daytime outside shoulder closures for signal and lighting work between 25th Court East and 53rd Avenue East.
+- Motorists can expect daytime outside shoulder closures for signal and lighting work between 25th Court East and 9th Street East.

 -